-I posted my selection of twenty songs that motivate, inspire or uplift me on hard days with hypothyroidism, back at the beginning of the year over two separate blogs.
+I posted my selection of twenty songs that motivate, inspire or uplift me on hard days with hypothyroidism, back at the beginning of last year over two separate blogs.
 You can see part one here and part two here.

 And now I’ve got part three for you.